Want to Simplify And Organize Your Home?

 - Stack away only 2 sheet sets, 2 sets of duvet covers, and/or 2 sets of comforters for each bed.
 Once again, you are only wasting closet space and elongating your chores with any more than 2 sets for each.
 If you change bed sheets and covers at least every other week, you have a second set to replace them with while you launder the soiled set.
 Use the 2 sets that you prefer, and donate or sell the others that you will no longer be using.
 Do the same thing with your Comforters and duvet covers.
 Comforters are enormous and waste loads of closet space.
 Most comforters are unable to fit in standard washers, or they are dry clean only.
 This will save you a substantial amount of time, space, and money.

 - This one task will change your life, which is not an exaggeration.
-This may be the difference of washing 3 loads of unused clothes that keep getting tossed on the floor.
+This may be the difference in washing 3 loads of unused clothes that keep getting tossed on the floor.
 Huge time saver!
-This process will take a lot of time, but will save hours of laundry every week.
+This process will take a lot of time but will save hours of laundry every week.

 Rid Yourself of Useless Clutter